 ‘Get your books and leave the school immediately.’

-I walked back the class in a state of shock.
+I walked back to the class in a state of shock.
 I stood beside my desk in the middle of the room picking up my books while everybody stared.
 The teacher looked at my white face with concern.

 ‘Are you all right?’